 Emotional support animals are medically prescribed to provide therapeutic benefit through dedicated companionship.
 Emotional support animals’ sole function is to provide emotional support or comfort.

 Therapy animals are involved in an animal-assisted therapy program involving animals as a form of treatment.

-Emotional support animals and therapy animals do not meet the definition of service or assistive animals.
+Emotional support animals and therapy animals do not meet the definition of service animals.
 However, the district recognizes their value in our community.
 The superintendent shall evaluate the use of emotional support animals and therapy animals on a case-by-case basis.
 District employees may use therapy animals in the course of their regular duties only after receiving permission from the superintendent.

 Student use of Emotional Support Animals and Therapy Animals

 Factors the superintendent should consider in making the determination include but are not limited to: